 (4) [legal] a private memorial tendered to a court; a written grievance to be redressed

 So what Merrill pointed out seems correct, and makes perfect sense to me.
-We do see "fierce and dogmatic" camp mentalities arising from enclaves like Gaza and inner city ghettoes.
-And something similar can obviously happen in intellectual circles.
+We do see "fierce and dogmatic" camp mentalities arising from within enclaves like Gaza and the Israeli government.
+And something similar can and has taken place in intellectual circles.
 When certain dogmas of Modernism were pushed to unreasonable extremes ("Make it new!" somehow became "Damn meter and rhyme across the board!"), Formalists soon formed enclaves and then, armed with a reciprocal fierce dogmatism, prepared to retaliate.
 Before long there were two highly militant "churches" of poetry, each bristling with malice, like bellicose porcupines.

 But of course none of this is helpful to either side, or has anything at all to do with writing good poetry, since writing good poetry is invariably a solitary act.
 When was the last time any organization produced a good poem?

-I agree with Lehr that contemporary formal poetry has become "Greek heavy" and "real world light."
+I also agree with Lehr that contemporary formal poetry has become "Greek heavy" and "real world light."
 After all, in the real world we cuss more than we call on Athena and Apollo.
-And why so many poems about flower gardens, tea parties, ice cream socials, and the travails of being poets?
+And why are there so many poems about flower gardens, tea parties, ice cream socials, and the travails of being poets?
 Why not write about really interesting things, for a change?
 I remember only one popular song about a garden party—the one by Rick Nelson—and it was boring.
-How many songs did the Stones, Led Zeppelin and Bob Dylan sing about boring topics?
-They wisely enthralled us with songs about passionate love and (yes!) even tear-jerkers like "Angie," "As Tears Go By" and "Knockin’ On Heaven’s Door."
+Meanwhile the Stones, Elton John, Johnny Cash and Bob Dylan enthralled us with songs about passionate love and (yes!) even tear-jerkers like "Angie," "As Tears Go By," "Goodbye Norma Jean," "Hurt" and "Knockin’ On Heaven’s Door."

 Lehr mentions the tendency of Formalists to avoid strong emotions "at all costs."
 He calls this an overreaction to post-confessionalist poetry.
 Whatever the cause, I agree with Lehr that such timidity is not becoming in poets.
 What are they afraid of?

 I agree with Lehr that, for the most part, contemporary poetry lacks "outrage," "a sense of moral commitment" and "shock at injustice."
 In my opinion, Modernism did not begin with Pound and Eliot, but with the Romanticism of Milton and his heirs: Blake, Wordsworth, Coleridge, Byron, Shelley and Keats.
 Milton was shocked and outraged—first by the injustices of the British monarchy, then later by the injustices of Cromwell and his "reformers."
-Milton’s God (perhaps modeled after British monarchs) was a distant autocrat and Milton gave Christ’s "atonement" a single embarrassed enjambed line in his great epic; his real hero was the romantic dissident, Satan.
-Since Milton the writers who have helped change the world most profoundly for the better have been anti-establishment dissidents: Blake and Dickens (who incited public outrage to put an end to child slave labor in the West), Shelley (who wrote a tract on the necessity of atheism), Whitman (the first publically gay voice in American literature), Harriet Beecher Stowe (slavery), Mark Twain (racism, hypocrisy, anti-Christian polemics), Oscar Wilde (the kitchen sink), et al.
+Milton’s God (perhaps modeled after British monarchs and/or Cromwell) was a distant autocrat and Milton gave Christ’s "atonement" a single embarrassed enjambed line in his great epic; his real hero was the romantic dissident, Satan.
+Since Milton the writers who have helped change the world most profoundly for the better have been anti-establishment dissidents: Blake and Dickens (who incited public outrage to put an end to child slave labor in the West), Shelley (who wrote a tract on the necessity of atheism and was the first major writer to propose nonviolent resistance to unjust governments), Whitman (the first publically gay voice in American literature), Harriet Beecher Stowe (slavery), Mark Twain (racism, hypocrisy, anti-Christian polemics), Oscar Wilde (the kitchen sink), et al.

 The real "line in the sand" has been drawn between Dante (who condemned human beings to neat compartments in hell) and Milton, whose rebellious angels left heaven in chaos and earth in an uproar.
-The battle remains joined between the forces of Orthodoxy (the human Ego is evil) and those of Romanticism (the human Ego makes man divine).
+The battle remains joined between the forces of Orthodoxy (the human Ego is evil) and those of Romanticism (the human Ego makes man divine or the next thing to it).
 This is the Titanic struggle, not the silly debate over formal and free verse.
 Promethean Man is still struggling to free himself from the Oppressor’s ball and chain.
 Satan is still opposing Christ.
 The West’s rebellious Ego is still fiercely opposing the placid Oriental Soul’s call to submit to God and sink back into the Nirvana of nothingness.
 If God remains on his throne, it's a shaky throne at best.

 I asked Merrill and Lehr to make